guilhermeribeirodev/ec2-docker/images-containers.md

    $`docker ps -a`

 There are more tools available to operate containers.
-They can be checked using:
+They can be checked running:

    $`docker container -h`